ury-erp/mosaic/INSTALL.md

 **Prerequisite Setup:**
 - Before using URY Mosaic, ensure you have URY installed.
+- Doppio is used to setup and manage  custom desk pages using Vue 3 on URY Mosaic App and you don't have to install doppio in your site.
 - Follow the [URY installation guide](https://github.com/ury-erp/ury/blob/main/INSTALLATION.md) for the installation process.

 ### To install URY Mosaic, follow these steps: